matsim-org/GTFS2MATSim/RVC_Documentation.md

 <i>scenario</i> a MATSim scenario<br>
 <br>

-This functionality is currently not in usse.
+This functionality is currently not in use.
 It was created so as network, transit-schedule and transit-vehicles files may be created.

 </details>